Teylingen Castle: History

 The castle was originally built to protect the north-south route in Hollandic territory.
-Later it became a forester's castle for the forestry of the counts of Holland, starting with William IV, count of Holland.
+Later it became a forester's castle of the counts of Holland, starting with William IV, count of Holland.

 One of the best known inhabitants of the castle was Jacoba of Bavaria, who died there.
 At the time of her death she was married to her fourth husband, Frank van Borssele.
 The drinking cups dug up in the surrounding area are called Jacobakanntjes.